Today’s rates for a wide variety of multifamily loans

 Equity Growth

 Just like a single-family home, as time goes on, an investor will generally build up equity in their property as their mortgage is paid off.
-In addition, equity will increase if the property itself increases in value.
+In addition, equity will increase when the property itself increases in value.

 Syndication and Partnership Potential